-This activity is designed for general, pediatric and geriatric psychiatrists, nurse practitioners, physician assistants, nurses, psychologists, social workers, other mental health professionals and primary care clinicians interested in treating patients with ADHD, Depression, Schizophrenia, Epilepsy, TBI, Autism, Parkinson’s Disease, Sports Concussion, and Neurodevelopmental Disorders.
+Target Audience: This activity is designed for neuropsychiatrists, child and general psychiatrists, adolescent psychiatrists, geriatric psychiatrists, nurse practitioners, physician assistants, nurses, psychologists, social workers, and other mental health professionals interested in treating patients with neuropsychiatric disorders to remission with measurement-based care.

 Provided by the University of Cincinnati and Global Academy for Medical Education.
-The American Board of Psychiatry and Neurology has reviewed the Current Psychiatry/AACP 2018 Focus on Neuropsychiatry and has approved this program as part of a comprehensive CME program, which is mandated by the ABMS as a necessary component of maintenance of certification (MOC).
-The activity awards 14.0 AMA PRA Category 1 Credit(s)™ and 8 Self-Assessment Category 1 CME credits.
+The American Board of Psychiatry and Neurology has reviewed the Current Psychiatry/AACP 2019 Focus on Neuropsychiatry and has approved this program as part of a comprehensive CME program, which is mandated by the ABMS as a necessary component of maintenance of certification (MOC).
+The activity awards 19.0 AMA PRA Category 1 Credit(s)™, 13 AMA PRA Category 1 Credit(s)™ for the general program and 6 AMA PRA Category 1 Credit(s)™ for completing the pre-conference workshops, and 8 Self-Assessment Category 1 CME credits.

 Physician Credit Designation

-The University of Cincinnati designates this Live Activity for a maximum of 14.0 AMA PRA Category 1 Credit(s)™.
+The University of Cincinnati designates this Live Activity for a maximum of 19 AMA PRA Category 1 Credit(s)™ for completing this program, 13 AMA PRA Category 1 Credit(s)™ for the general program and 6 AMA PRA Category 1 Credit(s)™ for completing the pre-conference workshops.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Physician Assistants Credit Designation

 The American Academy of Physician Assistants (AAPA) accepts AMA PRA Category 1 Credit(s)™ from organizations accredited by the ACCME.

 Joint Accreditation Statement